-This appendix provides data necessary for the Discovery Program Office to modify the contract during the Bridge Phase in order to add Phase B activities to the contract.
+This appendix provides data necessary for the Planetary Missions Program Office to modify the contract during the Bridge Phase in order to add activities to the contract.
+Provision of the Phase B contract implementation data may be deferred to the date of the concept study team's site visit.

-Requirement CS-84.
+Requirement CS-85.
 This appendix shall provide cost and pricing data for Phase B that meet the requirements of the FAR Part 15 Table 15-2.
 These cost and pricing data are necessary and required to implement the contract.
 Complete cost or pricing data shall be included with the CSR for each organization participating in Phase B, and must be signed by each organization's authorized representative.
 This requirement may be satisfied with one form, provided that all institutions involved in Phase B are included and have provided the appropriate signatures.
 These data are in addition to the data provided in Cost Tables Templates 1-7 for evaluation purposes, allocate project costs per the cost categories defined in Table 15-2, but still align at the highest levels with the evaluation data.
-Also see Section K of Part II above for additional guidance.
+Also see Section J of Part II above for additional guidance.

-Requirement CS-85.
+Requirement CS-86.
 This appendix shall provide draft Statements of Work (SOWs) for all potential contracts with NASA.
 SOWs shall be provided for each contract phase (i.e. Phases B through F) and shall clearly define all proposed deliverables (including science data) for each option, potential requirements for Government facilities and/or Government services, and a proposed schedule for the entire mission.